tamucc-comp-bio/classroom_repo_2024/lectures/lecture03.md

   * `uniq`  removes duplicates
   * `sort`  changes the order of rows by column
   * `grep`  returns lines (rows) that match a pattern
-  * `tr`    replaces one character with another, usually column delimiters
+  * `tr`    replaces one character with another, usually column delimiters (aka field separators)
   * `wc`    count words, characters, lines, etc

 6. Unix commands are designed to pipe `|` and redirect `>` text streams to construct pipelines that link commands and create new files